reframejs/reframe/readme.md

    <br/>
    The page is rendered to HTML at build-time.
    <br/>
-   (In other words, the page is rendered to HTML only once when Reframe is building the frontend.)
+   (In other words, the page is rendered to HTML only once, when Reframe is building the frontend.)
  - *HTML-dynamic*
    <br/>
    The page is rendered to HTML at request-time.